Fates of Twinion

 Anti-Cheat Policies

-The online version had strict anti-cheat policies with automatic week-long suspensions for violations.16 This was one of the earliest implementations of online game moderation.
+The online version had strict anti-cheat policies, with players who attempted to use cheat codes automatically receiving a week-long suspension from the game.19 This was one of the earliest implementations of online game moderation.

 Legacy